We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 Any last thoughts?

 One priority they couldn’t address in the prenup: child custody and child support.
-A court must determine child support based on the best interests of the child at the time of a divorce.
+In all 50 states, a court must determine child support based on the best interests of the child at the time of a divorce.
+So child custody and support cannot be addressed in a prenup.

 A well-crafted prenup will ensure you are on the same page as to prioritizing how you save for the future together, ensuring that your priorities are set from the moment you say “I do” (even if it’s just one year after you swiped right.)